Cairnarvon/uptime/doc/index.rst

 .. function:: _uptime_riscos

    RISC OS-specific uptime.
-This uses :c:func:`_kernel_swi` to perform the software interrupt :c:data:`OS_ReadMonotonicTime`, which returns the uptime in centiseconds.
+This uses the :mod:`swi` module to perform the software interrupt :c:data:`OS_ReadMonotonicTime`, which returns the uptime in centiseconds.
 This will overflow after about eight months on 32-bit systems (2.9 billion years on 64-bit).
 If this can be detected, the function will return :const:`None` rather than rely on assumptions regarding signed overflow.

+   This function does not require a working :mod:`ctypes`.

    .. versionadded:: 1.4